-Limited One Year Warranty
+Limited Five Year Warranty

 The terms of this warranty may be legally binding.
 If you do not agree to the terms listed below, return the product immediately in original unopened condition for a full refund.
 The purchaser assumes the entire risk as to the results and performance of the unit.
 DLI warrants this power controller to be free from major defects.
 No agency, country, or local certifications are included with this unit.
 It is the responsibility of the user to obtain such certifications if necessary for the customer's application.
 Buyer acknowledges and agrees that it is solely responsible for proper use, certification and safety testing of components supplied by DLI.
-DLI's entire liability and exclusive remedy as to defective hardware shall be, at DLI's option, either (a) return of the purchase price or (b) replacement or repair of the hardware that does not meet DLI's quality control standards and has been returned through proper RMA procedures.
-DLl's liability for repair or replacement is to DLl's customer ONLY.
+DLI's entire liability and exclusive remedy as to defective hardware shall be, at DLi's option, either (a) return of the purchase price or (b) replacement or repair of the hardware that does not meet DLI's quality control standards and has been returned through proper RMA procedures.
+DLI's liability for repair or replacement is to DLI's customer ONLY.
 WARRANTY SERVICE DOES NOT INCLUDE SOFTWARE OR HARDWARE UPGRADES.
-No warranty service will be provided without an original invoice from DLI and an RMA number provided by technical support.
+Exposure to water or excessive moisture is not covered under warranty.
+No warranty service is provided with an invoice from DLI and an RMA number fron tech support.
 RMA material must be shipped prepaid to DLI.
 RMA numbers are valid for 15 days from date of issue.
 This warranty does not cover products modified, subjected to rough handling, or used in applications for which they were not originally intended.
 Batteries are not covered under warranty.
 Physical damage caused by customer or in transit to DLI is not covered under warranty.
 No oral advice or verbal warranties made by DLI's employees, dealers, or distributors shall in any way increase the scope of this warranty.
 DLI makes no warranty as to merchantability or fitness for any particular purpose.
 DLI assumes no liability for incidental or consequential damages arising from the use or inability to use this product.
 This warranty gives you specific legal rights.
 You may also have other rights that vary from state to state.
 Since some states do not allow the exclusion of liability for consequential damages, some of the above limitations may not apply to you.
-Auto-Ping[TM] is a registered trademark of Computer Performance, Inc. Since this is a FLASH based product, firmware should not be updated over the Internet or a busy LAN.
+Auto-PingTM is a registered trademark of Computer Performance, Inc. Since this is a FLASH based product, firmware should not be updated over the Internet or a busy LAN.
 Packet loss could result in FLASH corruption, requiring mail-in service.
+To improve reliability, DC powered products may have the FLASH update feature disabled.
 This product is designed for indoor use only.
 It is not intended for and should not be used in outdoor, mobile, airborne, or FDA Class III applications.